spockframework/spock/CONTRIBUTING.md

 * Carefully crafted, clean and concise code
 * Small, focused commits that tackle one thing at a time
 * New code blends in well with existing code, respecting established coding standards and practices
-* Tests are updated/added along with the code, communicate intent and cover important cases (see [Tests] below for more information)
+* Tests are updated/added along with the code, communicate intent and cover important cases (see [Tests](#tests) for additional information)
 * Documentation (Javadoc, Groovydoc, reference documentation) is updated/added along with the code

 Don't be intimitated by these words.
 Pull requests that satisfy Spock's overall direction and goals (see above), are crafted carefully, and aren't aiming too high, have a good chance of getting accepted.
 Before doing so, we may ask for some concrete improvements to be made, in which case we hope for your cooperation.